InteractiveAdvertisingBureau/openrtb/extensions/community_extensions/skadnetwork.md

    * Bid Request extension (`BidRequest.imp.ext.skadn`)
    * Bid Response extension (`BidResponse.seatbid.bid.ext.skadn`)
 2. A [Device extension][11] (`BidRequest.device.ext`) to support IDFV and authorization status
+3. [IABTL managed SKAdNetwork list][15]
-3. Guidance for app developers to help [manage their Info.plists][12] and work with various SDKs.
+4. Guidance for app developers to help [manage their Info.plists][12] and work with various SDKs.
-4. A [request for feedback][13] on what we are considering for the future - more efficient options to communicate large lists (over 10) of SKAdNetwork IDs.
+5. A [request for feedback][13] on what we are considering for the future - more efficient options to communicate large lists (over 10) of SKAdNetwork IDs.
    * Separate SSP managed SKAdNetwork ID lists + APIs for mapping, and standardized hash to be passed on the bid request or
    * Tech Lab managed "common list" for SKAdNetwork IDs with universal assigned range ID values per SKAdNetwork to be passed on the bid request